-The potential benefits of quantum computing in finance:
+The potential benefits of quantum computing in finance.

 Problems have become more complex.
-To deal with these challenges, the industry is turning to innovation and application of advanced scientific techniques like quantum technology.
+To deal with these challenges, the finance industry is turning to innovation and application of advanced scientific techniques such as quantum technology.

 Thus far, reasons have existed to believe that when applied to finance, quantum computing could solve growing problems in critical areas including cybersecurity.